-My grandmother has loved chickens from an early age, she raised her own on numerous occasions throughout her life.
+My grandmother has loved chickens from an early age; she raised her own on numerous occasions throughout her life.
 When I received my first chicks, she was so excited to pass her knowledge and amazing stories.
 I decided to write about one of my favorites.
 To be totally honest I thought it to be more of a fable, but after some research, I realized just how wrong I was.

-You must first understand the chickens reproductive make up.
+You must first understand the chicken’s reproductive make up.
 All chickens are born with a left ovary and a gonad on the right of their reproductive tract.
-So, with that being said in very rare cases the ovary becomes damaged and the estrogen levels begin to drop.
-In return, the testosterone levels begin to rise and it triggers the dormant gonad to begin working.
-Therefore the dormant gonad is activated, thus developing into the male sex organ called a ovotestis.
-Testosterone begins to fill the body replacing the estrogen.
-The hen begins to take on a roosters physical traits as well their personality traits.
+In very rare cases, the ovary becomes damaged, and the estrogen levels begin to drop.
+In return, the testosterone levels begin to rise, and it triggers the dormant gonad to begin working.
+Then, the dormant gonad is activated, thus developing into the male sex organ called an ovotestis.
+Testosterone begins to fill the body, replacing the estrogen, and the hen begins to take on a rooster’s physical traits as well as their personality traits.

 So, fable or truth?
 With documented cases being so hard to come by, I suppose we may never know for sure.
-My grandmother was awarded an amazing opportunity to witness such a phenomenon.
-Maybe just maybe, that poor hen thought if she turned into a rooster she could help populate their flock.
-Thus helping to fight starvation of the little girl who took such exceptional care of her.
+My grandmother was given an amazing opportunity to witness such a phenomenon.
+Maybe, just maybe, that poor hen thought if she turned into a rooster she could help populate their flock, and thus help to fight starvation and protect the little girl who took such exceptional care of her.

 The Great Depression produced a whole generation of forward thinkers.
 Penny may just have been one of them.
 As for my grandma, now eighty-nine years old, she still stands by her story.
 And I, for one, tend to believe every word.
 So, a crowing hen?
 I’m inclined to say yes.